Charles Patrick Davis, MD, PhD

 - Is it possible to prevent a cyst?

 - Cysts are closed sac-like or capsule structures that may be filled with semisolid material, gaseous material, or liquid.

 - There are several causes of cysts, including genetic, infectious, and other causes that result in hundreds of types of cysts.

 - Risk factors for developing a cyst are related to the underlying causes of the cyst formation.

-- The majority of cysts are asymptomatic and have no signs; however, some cysts on the skin, mucous membranes, and those located in palpable organs often can be felt as a lump or bump; sometimes they are painful.
+- Most cysts are asymptomatic and have no signs.
+However, some cysts on the skin, mucous membranes, and those located in palpable organs often can be felt as a lump or bump; sometimes they are painful.

 - Some cysts may produce symptoms related to the organs in which they are located (for example, liver, pancreas, or kidneys).

 - It's possible to diagnose cysts by palpation, ultrasound, X-rays, CT scans, MRI scans, and needle biopsies.

 - Most cysts do not require treatment, however, physicians may use needle aspiration or surgical removal to treat some cysts.